 Let’s consider a common job rotation example.
 Marc is a Payroll Officer, but he wants to expand his knowledge of HR, safety and recruiting.

-Since his manager has set up a job rotation program, Marc can switch to different positions in these fields.
-He can gather the new skills directly on the job.
+Since his manager has set up a job rotation program, Marc can switch to new jobs in these fields.
+He can gather the new competencies directly on the job.
 Later on, he can move back to his initial role, or continue expanding his knowledge in HR, or elsewhere.
 Marc's rotation could look something like this:

 What Is The Purpose Of Job Rotation?